ahboujelben/jlou/README.md

 # Lou - AST Interpreter

-A tree-walk interpreter that builds upon snippets from Crafting Interpreters by Robert Nystrom.
+A tree-walk interpreter that builds upon Robert Nystrom's code from Crafting Interpreters.